-There is no right or wrong way to feel or react immediately after the death of a relative or friend.
-You may feel shocked or numb and as if everything is unreal.
+There is no right or wrong way to feel when a relative or friend dies.
+Everyone reacts differently.
+You may feel shocked, numb or as if everything is unreal.
 Or you may feel relieved that they are now at peace.
-Everyone reacts differently.
 You may have known that your relative or friend was dying and been preparing yourself for that.
-But sometimes a person may die unexpectedly, and this can be a huge shock.
-We have information about the different feelings you may have.
+But sometimes a person dies unexpectedly, and this can be a huge shock.
+You may have many different feelings.

-Many cultures and religions have ceremonies or rituals that are important to carry out when someone dies.
-A spiritual or religious adviser can help you with these if you would like them to.
+Many cultures and religions have ceremonies or rituals that are important when someone dies.
+A spiritual or religious adviser can help you with these.